Tegan & Sara – Heartthrob

 Final song Shock To Your System is level-headed despite its passionate name, with haunting lyrics and a chorus that builds subtly.
 Tegan & Sara have never hidden how they feel about heartbreak, and it’s an honesty that has earned them their success.
 Heartthrob is a straightforward album, even conventional in places, but it gives a perspective of love with a fearless edge.

 Heartthrob was released on 29th January.
-For further information about Tegan & Sara, click here.
+For further information or to order the album visit Tegan & Sara’s website here.